contently/slate/source/index.md

 creator | Obj. | The user who created the story. publication | Obj. | The publication includes the ID and name of the story's associated publication. assets | Array of Objs. | An array of images embedded in the story content. custom_fields | Array of Objs. | An array of the story's associated custom fields and their content (These are freeform and extensions of stories, things like excerpts, tweets, and header images).
-The publication_story_field_id is an Integer that references the associated publication_custom_field configured at the publication level and available via the taxonomy endpoint. story_fields | Array of Objs. | Deprecated, alias for custom_fields. tags | Array of Objs. | Each tag group has a publication_tag_group_id (Integer, the unique ID of the tag group from the publication taxonomy), a name (String, also defined at the publication level), and an array of values.
+The publication_custom_field_id is an Integer that references the associated publication_custom_field configured at the publication level and available via the taxonomy endpoint. story_fields | Array of Objs. | Deprecated, alias for custom_fields. tags | Array of Objs. | Each tag group has a publication_tag_group_id (Integer, the unique ID of the tag group from the publication taxonomy), a name (String, also defined at the publication level), and an array of values.
 These are configured at a publication level and assigned to stories by users to categorize and describe them. story_attributes | Array of Objs. | Deprecated, alias for tags.